igorvilela28/Chuck-Norris-Facts/README.md

 ./gradlew jacocoMergeReport
 ```

 ***IMPORTANT:*** For run the integration tests, you'll need to have an online AVD or Android Device.
 I recommend that your device or AVD follows at least this [setup](https://github.com/igorvilela28/Chuck-Norris-Facts/blob/master/.github/avd_setup.txt).
+Also, make sure to disable the device animations, as described on the [Espresso setup instructions](https://developer.android.com/training/testing/espresso/setup#set-up-environment)

-You also could run all commands together, ensuring the build and tests are okay before installing it, using:
+You may want to run all commands together, ensuring the build and tests are okay before installing the application, by using:

 ```
 ./gradlew build jacocoMergeReport install<BuildType>